• Home

 What you wear on a long-haul flight is key to your comfort.
 And now there are so many options for athleisure pieces, that you can actually look cute on the flight and be comfortable.

 Tip: Depending on the seasons, I like to change into my airport outfit right before boarding.
-In summer, getting to the airport, checking in, security sometimes works up a sweat.
-I like to have on fresh clothes for the long flight.
+In summer, getting to the airport, checking in, and security sometimes work up a sweat.
+So, I like to pack fresh clothes in my carry-on and change into them before the long flight.

-Wearing slip-on shoes will make your flight so much more comfortable.
-You can slip them off for the duration of the flight, but if you need to get up you can easily put them back on!
+That’s why wearing slip-on shoes will make your flight so much more comfortable.
+You can slip them off for the duration of the flight, but if you need to get up you can easily put them back on for trips to the bathroom or stretching your legs.

 10. Stretch your Legs